haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 1 ̶̶ ̶̶ 2 ̶̶̶̶ 2 1 ̶̶̶ 2 1 ̶̶̶ 2 1 1̶̶ 2 1 1̶̶ 2 1 11̶ 2 1 11̶
      +6 Destroy Undead (CR 4), Divine Domain 5 feature
 433321111
- Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 15

 5 4 5 4 5 4
 Cantrips
 At 1st level, you know three cantrips of your choice from the cleric spell list.
 You learn additional cleric cantrips of your choice at higher levels, as shown in the Cantrips Known column of the Cleric table.